 In addition to offering the feature for iOS and macOS, the capability to remove breathing from audio is also available for Windows users.

-EaseUS Online Vocal Remover is an AI-powered online vocal remover that sets itself apart from other options through its exceptional performance in separating vocals from background music, processing speed, extensively supported audio/video formats (over 1000+), and versatile functionality.
+EaseUS Online Vocal Remover is an AI-powered online vocal remover that sets itself apart from other options through its exceptional performance in separating vocals from background music, processing speed, extensively supported audio/video formats, and versatile functionality.

 Strip Breathing from Audio Using EaseUS Online Vocal Remover